- Off road parking

 A delightful, stone-built, end-terrace cottage situated in a quiet backwater of the pretty village of Bradwell, 11 miles from Buxton.
 The cottage is full of character and charm and retains many original features such as old oak beams and a warm and snug open fire, making this an ideal romantic retreat.
 Renovated to a high standard, this well-equipped holiday home boasts high quality fittings and lovely furnishings, including a spacious main bedroom with feature fireplace.
 The property offers lovely views across the village and surrounding fells, as well as excellent walking from the doorstep.
 The many delights of the Peak District National Park are close by, including the beautiful valley of Edale, which is the start of the Pennine Way, England's first and most famous long-distance footpath, and the famous spa town of Buxton.
 This is an ideal base for a relaxing holiday at any time of the year.

 Gas central heating with open fire in sitting room.
-Electric cooker, microwave, washing machine, fridge/freezer, 2 x TVs, DVD player, CD player/radio, library of books, games, DVDs.
+Electric oven and hob, microwave, washing machine, fridge/freezer, 2 x TVs, DVD player, CD/radio, WiFi, library of books and games.
 Fuel, power and initial supply of fuel for the open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Secure storage available for bikes and walking equipment.
 Lawned garden to front of property with patio area, garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shops and pubs 2 mins walk.
 Note: Adults only - this property is not suitable for children or infants.

 About the location